bebound/hugo_blog/content/post/semi-supervised-text-classification-using-doc2vec-and-label-spreading.md

 It can be divided into two steps:

-1. Get train data by using keyword classificaton
+1. Get train data by using keyword classification
 2. Generate a more accurate classification model by using doc2vec and label spreading

 ## Keyword-based Classification {#keyword-based-classification}

 Keyword based classification is a simple but effective method.
 Extracting the target keyword is a monotonous work.
-I use this method to automatic extract keyword candicate.
+I use this method to automatic extract keyword candidate.

 1. Find some most common words to classify the text.
-2. Use this equition to calculate the score of each word appears in the text.
+2. Use this equation to calculate the score of each word appears in the text.
     \\[ score(i) = \frac{count(i)}{all\\\_count(i)^{0.3}}\\]
     which \\(all\\\_count(i)\\) is the word i's word count in all corpus, and \\(count(i)\\) is the word i's word count in positive corpus.
 3. Check the top words, add it to the final keyword list.
 Repeat this process.